Troubleshooting Node.js Deploys

 the package.json

-has been installed.
-You may also have a failing build script - it can be run it manually with the verbose
+installed.
+You can also have a failing build script, but you can run it manually with the verbose

 $ npm run build-production --verbose